Cross In the Beginning . . . The Presence in the Midst

 Learn the Greek alphabet

 Complete with sound files, so you can learn to sound out NT Greek words.
-Part of an online NT Greek course offered Fall 2002 through Bethany Theological Seminary or the Earlham School of Religion.
+Part of an online NT Greek course offered through Bethany Theological Seminary or the Earlham School of Religion.

 Four Major Conventions of Greek Pronunciation